Processor Functions

 If the

-element contains no item, it adds a matched entity with an emptysource
+matcheselement contains no item, it adds a matched entity with an emptysourceelement to thematches. -

 If the